 The government has awarded a GI (geographical indication) mark to distinguish Kota Doria made on handlooms from power looms, which is visible at the corner of every hand-woven piece manufactured in Kaithoon.

-The origin and name of this 200 year old fine checked fabric are shrouded in mystery and many fables are told by the weavers of this craft as to how this technique of weaving and its name originated.
+The origin and name of this 200 year old fine checked fabric is shrouded in mystery and many fables surround the origin of the craft as told by the gifted weavers.

-Some believe that the Doria sarees were first woven in Mysore and that weavers were moved to Kota, during late 16th century under the patronage of Rao Kishore Singh, the then-Kota Prince.
-According to another tale, a Khatiya weaver from Kota travelled to Chandeshwari, a town in South India, to study the art of fine weaving.
-When he returned, the Kota durbar rewarded him handsomely for his improved craftsmanship by weaving a check pattern made up of alternate weaves of silk and cotton yarns.
+Some believe that the first Doria sarees were woven in Mysore and weavers were moved to Kota, during the late 16th century under the patronage of Rao Kishore Singh, the then-Kota Prince.
+Another tale recites a story of a Khatiya weaver from Kota travelling to Chandeshwari, a town in South India, to study the art of fine weaving.
+When he returned, the Kota durbar rewarded him handsomely for his improved craftsmanship by weaving a check pattern made up of alternate weaves of silk and cotton yarns that forms the crux of this radiant craft today.

-As per another source, the tradition of this weaving has been traced back to the times of the Mughal Emperor Aurangjeb, (about 1665 A.D.), when ‘Dorias’ were woven at quite a few places, but the tradition could stay alive only in Kaithun and its nearby villages, thanks to the marriage route of its spread, each girl getting a loom as part of her ‘dowry’, as a source of livelihood for the whole family.
-However, today only 1/5th of the total looms survives due to the onslaught of power loom fakes
+As per another source, the tradition of this weaving has been traced back to the times of the Mughal Emperor Aurangjeb, (about 1665 A.D.), when ‘Dorias’ were woven at larges, but the tradition stayed alive only in Kaithun and its nearby villages.
+A textile that represents freedom and comfort ironically stayed resilient only as a source of dowry in Kaithun..

 The interesting history of this exquisite craft has evolved over a period of more than 250 years.
 Its name as ‘Kota Masuria’ (known locally) in itself is quite enigmatic.
 Folklore suggests that the craft originated in Mysore and then moved to Kota where it is now based, hence the word Masuria in the name.
 The weavers are believed to have moved to Kota because of the patronage they received from the royal families of Rajasthan.
 Kota sarees were primarily patronized by the Prince of Kota and Mughal Army general, Rao Kishore Singh, who summoned the weavers from the Deccan region to Kota during the late 1600s.
 The art of using the open khat pattern was so intriguing that it was highly appreciated by the elite.